Most Topsham fall school sports to resume Monday

-TOPSHAM — Maine School Administrative District 75 board members voted in favor of new Maine Principals’ Association recommendations Thursday allowing the district to resume most fall sports.
+TOPSHAM — Maine School Administrative District 75 board members voted last week to back Maine Principals’ Association recommendations for restarting school sports, allowing the district to resume most fall competitions.

-The MPA, which governs interscholastic athletics at the high school level, has sanctioned five sports for organized competition: soccer, field hockey, cross country, golf and sideline cheering.
-Football and volleyball are not sanctioned for competition due to risk factors related to the nature of the sport.
+The MPA, which governs high school athletics, has sanctioned five sports for organized competition: soccer, field hockey, cross country, golf and sideline cheering.
+Football and volleyball are not sanctioned for competition due to the risk of spreading the virus while playing the sport.

-Before starting any sports, the school board must vote to adopt the MPA recommendations, Superintendent Shawn Chabot said.
+Before starting any sports, individual school boards across the state must vote to adopt the MPA recommendations, Superintendent Shawn Chabot said.

-Due to the coronavirus pandemic, fall sports had already been delayed but were scheduled to start Monday, the Chabot said.
-That left the school board with little time to approve the MPA recommendations and avoid pushing the start of sports back further in MSAD 75, which serves Bowdoin, Bowdoinham, Harpswell and Topsham.
+Due to the coronavirus pandemic, fall sports already had been delayed but were scheduled to restart Monday, Chabot said.
+That left the school board with little time to approve the MPA recommendations to avoid another delay in MSAD 75, which includes Bowdoin, Bowdoinham, Harpswell and Topsham.

 Geoff Godo, Mt.
-Ararat High School’s athletic director, said the district must decide if football and volleyball will have some modified participation that allows those teams to continue practicing.
+Ararat High School’s athletics director, said the district must decide if football and volleyball will have some modified participation that allows those teams to continue practice.

-Even if MSAD 75 decides to move forward with athletic competitions, it has to wait and see what other school districts agree to compete, Godo said.
-Competition schedules are being created to match up teams in the same region in order to limit bus travel.
+Even if MSAD 75 decides to move forward with sports, it has to wait and see what other school districts agree to compete, Godo said.
+Competition schedules are being created to match up teams in the same region in order to limit travel.

-Normally the district’s conference area stretches to Bangor, Godo said, “so we’re not going to be playing Bangor, Hampden and Brewer.”
+Normally the district’s conference area stretches to Bangor, Godo said, but that won’t be happening this year.

-Board member Tyler Washburn said he supports district athletes but can’t vote for recommendations he hasn’t had time to read and digest.
+Godo clarified that while football and volleyball are not cleared for competition in the fall season, MPA has said it might reinstate those sports in the late winter or early spring.

+The district intends to provide training for football players, Godo said.
+That could include offering touch football or seven-on-seven flag football.

 “I also am hesitant to vote for something tonight given that I haven’t heard from some of those student-athletes or those families who I think really could be impacted,” Washburn said.